 To explore this island, you have to do it by yourself without any electric support because Google Maps doesn’t work here.
 Going around with the motorbikes, some might be surprised at the breathtaking views from the island.

 Cà Mau is the cape of Vietnam which is regarded as the youngest sister of Vietnam’s family.
-You should visit Cà Mau from December to April when it is in the dry season that your trip will not be impacted of floods.
+You should visit Cà Mau from December to April when it is in the dry season that your trip will not be impacted by floods.

 Don’t forget to visit the Cà Mau Pole to prove that you visit the South Pole of Vietnam.
 Moreover, Cà Mau is where U Minh Hạ National Park is situated.
-With U Minh Thượng National Park in Kiên Giang mentioned above, they are divided into 2 different national parks of of the very big mangrove forest - U Minh Forest between Trẹm River.
+With U Minh Thượng National Park in Kiên Giang mentioned above, they are divided into 2 different national parks of the very big mangrove forest - U Minh Forest between Trẹm River.

 Since this is not an attraction for international tourists, you can discover the real Mekong is.
 There, don’t be surprised if you are well treated by friendly local people since it is believed that people living in the Mekong are very kind and friendly.
 Moreover, wait no more to enjoy the specialties and traditional food of Cà Mau.